 Investment banking is a segment of the banking operations that helps organizations and individuals raise capital and providing financial consultancy services.
 They also act as intermediaries between investors and security issuers which support new companies in going public.
-They can buy shares which are available at an estimated price through experts and then sell them to the public.
+They can buy shares that are available at an estimated price through experts and then sell them to the public.
 Or they sell those shares on behalf of the issuer and charge a small commission on every share.
 It is a complex financial structure, but it serves many different entities and purposes.
-It provides financial services such as trading securities, proprietary trading, mergers, acquisitions advisory and leveraged finance (lending money to firms for the purchase of assets and for settling acquisitions).
+It provides financial services such as trading securities, proprietary trading, mergers, acquisitions advisory, and leveraged finance (lending money to firms for the purchase of assets and for settling acquisitions).
 They also help companies restructure their business models to make them more efficient and are also involved in the issuance of IPO’s (Initial Public Offering) when firms go public.
-Examples of the top investment banks are JPMorgan Chase (JPM), Morgan Stanley (MS), Goldman Sachs (GS), Bank of America (BAC) and Citigroup (C).
-Their clients are generally other corporations, financial institutions, pension funds, hedge funds, governments and more.
+Examples of the top investment banks are JPMorgan Chase (JPM), Morgan Stanley (MS), Goldman Sachs (GS), Bank of America (BAC), and Citigroup (C).
+Their clients are generally other corporations, financial institutions, pension funds, hedge funds, governments, and more.
 They may even have retail operations for a few of their small individual customers.

 Functions and Features of Investment Bank

 They act as intermediaries between the investors and the issuers.
-Additionally, they provide financial, strategic and valuation advisory services.
-They help to raise capital through securities, debt and private equity.
+Additionally, they provide financial, strategic, and valuation advisory services.
+They help to raise capital through securities, debt, and private equity.
 They advise companies in mergers and acquisitions as well as provide unique products and services to both, governments and corporate clients.
 In a nutshell, investment banks are involved in: